louminod/foodoramix/README.md

 Create a user **foodoramix_client** identified with the password **FqxTFS93f5!GiMR#**

 Open a terminal in the project repository and run `npm run initDB` Wait until the message _Loading done !_ appears.
+Then, kill the run with ctrl+c

 Now, your database should be loaded with recipes and all the others needed data.